civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 #
 # <a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Minority ethnicity inclusion role" class="button">Email us about this role</a>

+# ---
+#
+# ### Vice Chair – Career development
+#
+# As "Vice Chair – Career development" you'll develop and lead the delivery of a programme of learning and development activities for the Civil Service LGBT+ Network.
+You'll also join our senior leadership team, helping us to lead the Network as a whole.
+#
+# #### Responsibilities
+#
+# In this role you will:
+#
+# - deliver our mentoring programme in 2022 and 2023, building upon the existing programme
+# - support the delivery of our Civil Service LGBT+ Network annual conference
+# - develop a wider programme of learning and development activities and events targetted at LGBT+ civil servants
+# - evaluate the impact of the mentoring programme and the wider programme of activities
+#
+# As a vice chair, your role will likely take up to 3 hours a week of your time.
+This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.
+#
+# <a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Career development role" class="button">Email us about this role</a>

 ---

 The **Civil Service LGBT+ Network** delivers its work on an entirely voluntary basis.
 Our [team](/team) give up their spare time to put on our events, deliver our programmes and make things better for LGBT+ civil servants.